guynod/remixer/README.md

 # Content Remixer

-A simple React application that helps you remix and reimagine text content using Claude AI.
+A simple React application that helps you remix and reimagine text content using Perplexity AI.

 ## Features

 1. Paste in text you want to remix
 2. Click a button to apply the remixing
-3. Uses Anthropic's Claude 3 Sonnet to generate creative variations
+3. Uses Perplexity AI's Mixtral-8x7b model to generate creative variations
 4. See the remixed output instantly

 ## Setup